 In early 2019 we announced we were going to look into changes to parking across the site.
-Following a period of research that takes into account all the different ways people might use the car parks, we have produced a proposal.
+Following a period of research that took into account all the different ways people might use the car parks, we produced a proposal.

 The main reason for introducing parking charges is financial.
 It costs £3.6million a year to keep the Park and Palace safely open to the public, and with increasing costs and a backlog of repairs, we need to find new income streams to ensure we can continue to deliver our charitable duties.

 We also hope to reduce the cost of managing and clearing up after frequent antisocial behaviour on site, particularly in the car parks, that we believe car park charging and improved car park management infrastructure will help us to achieve.
 Charging for parking is a fair way of funding the upkeep and delivery of our objectives that benefits everyone as well as car park operation and maintenance.

 This is a proposal and no decisions have yet been made.
 The charity needs to apply to the Charity Commission for permission to charge if we wish to progress the proposal.
 If the proposal is progressed it could be introduced at some point in 2020, but there is no definite timetable beyond this opportunity to provide your feedback.
 At this stage, we want to get your feedback on how the proposals could impact you before we proceed any further.